MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 	- If you choose to not upgrade Windows, delete the high availability VMM resource group from the failover cluster.
 	- If you choose to upgrade Windows:
 		- During the upgrade, choose the upgrade option, not a fresh installation, to retain data.
 	  	- Note the name of your cluster, and then destroy the cluster.
 	  	- Upgrade the operating system on all the nodes in the cluster that you want to upgrade.
-	  		- Recreate the cluster by using its previous name.
+	  	- Recreate the cluster using its previous name.
 3. Run VMM setup on each cluster node.
 4. In the main setup page, click **Install**.
 5. In **Select features to install**, select the **VMM management server** and then click **Next**.
 The VMM console will be automatically installed.